functionalfoundry/macros/README.md

 ## `defview` - Define Om Next components in a compact way

-A view is defined using `defview` and takes the following information:
+Views are defined using `defview`, accepting the following information:

 * A destructuring form for properties (optional)
 * A destructuring form for computed properties (optional)